Luka Berulava: 2024–25 season: First Grand Prix gold, European bronze medal, and second World Junior gold medal

-Metelkina and Berulava did not compete on the Challenger circuit at the start of the season, as he explained their belief that they had begun the prior season "too early," as a result of which "we ended up feeling exhausted by the time the most important tournaments came by."
+Metelkina/Berulava did not compete on the Challenger circuit at the start of the season, as he explained their belief that they had begun the prior season "too early," as a result of which "we ended up feeling exhausted by the time the most important tournaments came by."
 They began the Grand Prix at the 2024 Skate America, where they came third in the short program but dropped to fourth overall after a fourth-place free skate that featured multiple jump errors and a fall in their death spiral element.
 They missed the bronze medal by a fraction of a point, but Metelkina said that the "short margin to the bronze medal is not what really matters.
 The mistakes are what we have to improve and work on."
 At their second event, the 2024 NHK Trophy, Metelkina/Berulava won the gold medal, defeating reigning World champions Miura/Kihara in the process.
 This was the first Grand Prix medal of any colour for a Georgian pair team, of which Berulava said they were "just so proud."
 Shortly afterward, they competed at and won the 2024 CS Warsaw Cup.